By Little Pro on 2016-01-05 Views: Update:2018-02-09

 Thailand is currently amending its Hazardous Substance Act.
 In this article, we will help you understand how chemicals are regulated in Thailand under the current Hazardous Substance Act and what the proposed changes are.

-By definition, a hazardous substance means any of the following substances:
+By definition, a hazardous substance means any of the following substances irrespective of chemical usage.

 The current Hazardous Substances List in Thailand contains over 1,500 entries covering various chemicals that are controlled by various ministries (including pesticides and biocides).
-This list is issued and maintained by the Ministry of Industry (MOT).
-There are 4 types of hazardous substances.
-Each type of hazardous substance is subject to different regulatory controls such as registration or license.
+It can be divided into 6 annexes based on responsible authorities.
+For example, the Department of Industrial Works(DIW) is responsible for the managemen of hazardous chemicals on annex 5.

 Since 19 Feb 2015, manufacturers and importers of hazardous substances exceeding 1 ton per year are now required to notify their hazardous substances to the Department of Industrial Works (DIW) via DIW's online system.
 Such as a notification shall be submitted only once within 60 days from the date of manufacture or importation.
 This notification is only required for hazardous substances listed in annex 5.6 of Thailand Hazardous Substances List that DIW is responsible for.